This is a brief synopsis of the funding issues currently confronting Irish universities, and the main proposals for resolving them.

 Irish universities, then, had a serious problem even in the Celtic Tiger years.
 Massive expansion in student numbers, encouraged by government, was not accompanied by commensurate increases in funding.
 Improved administration and stronger legal rights for staff and student had costs, which universities had to absorb without any special allowance.
 A few universities were in serious deficit, the others rather precariously solvent.
 University dependence on government was acknowledged as a problem but not one that could easily be solved.
 For the short term, matters seem to be on the mend, or at least are not as desperate as they were: significant cuts have been implemented without too much pain (yet), deficits have reduced, and some awkward pension liabilities transferred away.
 But the long-term picture does not look good.

 Not one but several re-thinks about university policy are in progress – and it is hard to see a single agenda behind them.
-An Bord Snip (“the McCarthy Report”, July 2009) (volume 1 and volume 2) (for summary and comment see here, here, here and here) has proposed many cost-cutting measures; pay was not within its remit, but an ESRI report has recommended substantial cuts there too.
+An Bord Snip (“the McCarthy Report”, July 2009) (for summary and comment see here, here, here and here) has proposed many cost-cutting measures; pay was not within its remit, but an ESRI report has recommended substantial cuts there too.
 A Strategic Review of Higher Education was established by the government in March 2009, and an ‘Innovation Taskforce’ the following July.
 (It reported in March 2010.)
 Other exercises are also being considered with rather less fanfare, but perhaps with important later effects, including the ‘forsenic audit’ of university spending by the Comptroller and Auditor-General.
 Also, the issue of university fees and who should pay them was already under discussion – probably the most important in the public eye, but of relatively little importance within the universities themselves.
 The question is not who pays the fees, but rather, assuming that someone does, how large they are, and what universities can do with the money.

 There are many players in this debate.
 Beyond the obvious influential individuals – University presidents, leading politicians, civil servants, and trade union leaders – there is also the broader context in which universities work.
 A coherent university policy requires a collective view of what universities are for and how well they are performing; crucially in current circumstances, whether they provide a means for economic recovery or whether they are merely a drag on public funds.